 Go offers high runtime efficiency with strong memory safety, garbage collection, and structural typing.
 It is already a top choice for system design and is widely used for microservices.
 Infosys uses Go for projects with critical memory footprint.

 Primarily evolved from Android developers, Kotlin, is gaining attention in the microservices domain due to its conciseness, interoperability, and safe programming features.
 Banking, telecom, and other sectors adopt these languages as part of their modernization programs to develop large, cloud-native, and scalable microservices.

 For many engineering platforms, Go has become a preferred language with its efficient memory management capabilities.
 Infosys DevOps platform, rebuilt on Go, can reduce the memory footprint threefold.

-The .NET community eagerly awaits the release of .NET 5, which will unify ASP.NET, .NET Core, Entity Framework Core, WinForms, Windows Presentation Foundation, Xamarin and ML.NET, and provide a single platform to build cross-platform applications.
+The release of .NET unified ASP.NET, .NET Core, Entity Framework Core, WinForms, Windows Presentation Foundation, Xamarin, and ML.NET and provide a single platform to build cross-platform applications.

-The .NET framework was initially designed to build a robust framework for Windows-based desktop, web and enterprise applications.
-The addition of .NET Core provided support for non-Windows environments, although it required different libraries to develop other types of applications such as mobile, desktop and Windows Communication Foundation.
-The new .NET 5 unified platform aims to provide a rich developer experience with high performance and scalable, consistent runtime behavior on multiple target platforms at the same time.
+The .NET framework was initially designed to build a robust framework for Windows-based desktop, web, and enterprise applications.
+The addition of .NET Core provided support for non-Windows environments, although it required different libraries to develop other applications for mobile, desktop, and Windows Communication Foundation.
+The new .NET 5 unified platform aims to provide a rich developer experience with high performance and scalable, consistent runtime behavior on multiple target platforms simultaneously.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!